Beinsezii/quickdif/README.md

   - Some more advanced tweaks like multi-Lora, colored latents, and variance masks
   - Extremely small 1-shot script using `accelerate` for hot loading models
   - Just works™; not broken
+  - Save and load config files for easy reuse of prompts, settings, seeds, models, etc.

 ## Not Including
   - ControlNet + other Stable Diffusion extensions